algogz/questions/q/acloud-saa-test1.md

 ### Question 23:

+You have an application that uses S3 to store objects.
+Company policy dictates that certain objects (such as JPGs and PDF's) must be replicated to another region for redundancy.
+However, some objects (such as Word files) can stay in a single region.
+Company policy also dictates that you should use as few buckets as possible.
+How should you architect this solution?

 - A. Two buckets, 1 with CRR enabled on it (for the word files) and the other bucket without.
 - B. Two buckets 1 with CRR enabled on it (for the JPGs and PDF's) and the other without.